bgd-labs/aave-proposals-v3/src/20240320_Multi_HyperlaneBridgeAdapterUpdateToV3/HyperlaneBridgeAdapterUpdateToV3.md

 This proposal updates the bridge Hyperlane bridge adapters used on a.DI to connect Ethereum with Polygon, Avalanche, Binance and Gnosis to the new
 Hyperlane V3 version.
-Additionally removes old native bridges on Optimism, Base, Arbitrum, Scroll and Metis
+Additionally, removes old native bridges on Optimism, Base, Arbitrum, Scroll and Metis

 ## Motivation

-The main motivation of this proposal is to bring the Hyperlane bridge adapters to the up to date version (V3)
+The main motivation of this proposal is to bring the Hyperlane bridge adapters to the up to date version (V3).

+This AIP also removes the old native bridges as new ones have already been set in place and are working.

 ## Specification